3 steps to fast track your way to "financial freedom"

 You can increase your day-job income with a ‘side-hustle’ or second job.
 Whether it’s renting out a spare room on Airbnb or walking the neighbourhood dogs, there are opportunities to make extra cash with some proactive thinking and action!

-If your vision of financial freedom involves spending less time in a job, there’s many alternatives to the equation of trading time for wages.
+If your vision of financial freedom involves spending less time in a job, there are many alternatives to the equation of trading time for wages.

 Smarter solutions involve leveraging investments, or creating a passive income that generates income without huge time involvement.
 Passive income is a source of money that is generated without any hands-on effort.
 You literally make money ‘while you sleep'.